JamesHare/ViewTheQueue-Legacy/README.md

 ### Available Parameters:

-*attractionname* - The name of an attraction.
+*name* - The name of an attraction.

 *parkname* - The name of the park in which the attraction is located.